 Employing the switchboard operator approach to so-called Biblical Exegesis, forcing connections between several Bible passages, and filling in the blanks with some fantasy and mythology, you might be able to follow the reasoning behind the most popular fable associated with the origins of the Devil which goes something like this:

 Back before the time of men there once was an archangel, a good guy, named Lucifer (WAIT… how is that possible, as Latin wouldn’t even be a language in the Earth for several thousand years to come?) who was the Minister of Music in heaven (Note that he is purported to be a top dog of the angelic host who, unlike Adam we are told, do not possess free will.
 But don’t allow that to get in the way of the story).
 One day, all on his own, of his own free will, this archangel decided he wanted to become like God and this decision cost him everything.
 There was a battle in heaven and he was cast down to the earth (according to the story, Jesus witnessed the event), taking a third of God’s angels with him.
 His newly discovered bad self became Satan, the author of all evil, the Yin to God’s Yang, and those former angels that came with him became demons.
-Satan, in his new role, apparently convinced the first man to become sinful; indeed, the story would have us believe that man, just like Lucifer/Satan, evolved himself from perfect and sinless to sinful, all on his own.
+Satan, in his new role, apparently convinced the first man to become sinful by deceiving the man’s wife; indeed, the story would have us believe that man, just like Lucifer/Satan, evolved himself from perfect and sinless to sinful, all on his own.

 According to the story, there is very little creating, but a whole lot of becoming going on.
 God’s own archangel Lucifer evolves himself into God’s own arch enemy, Satan.
 God, who suddenly now faces a powerful contemporary who is responsible for all evil and all sin, ends up scrambling for a way to fix everything that went wrong, and devises a plan (of salvation) that will take thousands of years to implement… due to His having been caught completely by surprise!
-Additional details allegedly supporting this (and variations of this) ridiculous fable can be found in the apocryphal (non-canonical) works of the first and second Books of Enoch, as well in the Book of Wisdom.
+Additional details allegedly supporting this (and variations of this) ridiculous fable can be found in the apocryphal (as in, non-canonical) works of the first and second Books of Enoch, as well in the Book of Wisdom.

 Here are all nine (9) passages from the scriptures (KJV) that are used to construct this tale: